 In extended sales scenarios, it may be worth rewarding your reps throughout the various sales stages in order to keep them motivated.
 This will encourage both short-term and long-term focus.

-Ideally, you can assign a balanced portfolio to your reps comprising both short and long sales cycles.
+Ideally, you can assign a balanced portfolio to your reps comprising both short and long sales and incentives cycles.
 But in a situation where a deal turns into a long-scale pursuit, presales incentives can help keep your reps on the ball.

 4. Omnichannel incentives